kazyon/EarthChain/Whitepaper/README.md

 The Earthchain Development team is expected to work on various Mobile and Web browser integration tools and is pioneering protocols in this domain.
 It intends to build a ubiquitous mobile/browser app, which will act as a secured interaction layer for blockchain interactions.
 The Earthchain Development team will be publishing the designs and prototypes of these soon.

 # Introducing the Earthchain Network

+ As discussed in brief in the section above, the Earthchain Network aims to solve the problems faced by the blockchain ecosystem through building a decentralized platform using an adapted version of Python & Django Web framework togheter with ReactJS.
+This provides for fast and extremely low cost transactions with finality on a mainchain.
+The current working Testnet and alpha-Mainnet of the Earthchain Network works with Earthchain as a mainchain. <br/>

+# Architecture

+Since the Earthchain Network's core focus is on mass user adoption, it is ideal that a deep dive into the Matic Network's technical architecture should start from a user journey.

+When a user is transferring ETH or ERC20 tokens on the Ethereum network, they have to wait for the confirmation of the block which ranges from 14 seconds to 20 seconds.
+Even then the users have to wait for multiple block confirmations to be sure of the finality of the transaction.
+Let’s say you are buying a coffee or paying tokens to watch a movie.
+On each transaction you are not only paying a high fee, but also waiting for it to be confirmed.
+That serves as a deterrent for users wanting to use the service.

+Moreover, during peak loads, a large number of transactions clog the Ethereum network and gas fees increase on each transaction in order to obtain faster confirmations.
+The Matic Network is proposed as a solution to overcome these problems.

+Here is how the Matic Network will function: <br/>

+1. A user deposits a cryptographic asset in the Matic contract on the mainchain (currently implemented with Ethereum blockchain only).
+2. Once deposited, tokens get confirmed on the main chain, tokens will appear on the Matic Chain using Matic Deposit bridge (technical details explained in a dedicated section below).
+3. The user can now transfer tokens to anyone they want almost instantly (Matic Chain has faster blocks - approximately 1 second or less) for almost negligible fees.
+4. Whenever the user wishes to, they can withdraw tokens to the main Ethereum chain by establishing proof of remaining tokens on Root contract (contract deployed on Ethereum chain).

+The same method will work for any ERC-20 token or other fungible crypto assets on the Ethereum blockchain.
+The Matic Development Team has already created a demo version, available at: https://github.com/maticnetwork/contracts.

+We expect the alpha version of the mainnet to go live very soon.